vchakhno/libft/docs/str_slice.md

 ### Finding
 | Name			| Description
 | -				| -
-| find_char		| Searches for a char and returns its address in the string.
+| find_char		| Searches for a char and returns both its address and a pointer to it.
-| find_str		| Searches for a substring and returns its address in the string.
+| find_str		| Searches for a char and returns both its address and a pointer to it.
-| index_char	| Searches for a char and returns its index.
-| index_str		| Searches for a substring and returns its index.

 ### Comparison
 | Name			| Description